cosmos/gaia/docs/docs/guidelines/code-guidelines.md

 - Short and succinct.
 Remember that the name is identified in full at every call site.
 - Not plural.
 For example, `net/url`, not `net/urls`.
 - Not `common`, `util`, `shared`, or `lib`.
 These are bad, uninformative names.
 - To distinguish SDK and Gaia with the same package name, add SDK or Gaia or the module name as the prefix.
-E.g.: `sdk/types`, `gaia/types` and `gaia/x/globalfee/types`, can use `sdktype`, `gaiatype`, `globalfeetype`.
+E.g.: `sdk/types` and `gaia/types`, can use `sdktype` and `gaiatype`.

 See also [Package Names] and [Style guideline for Go packages].